Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/misc/upgrading-to-3.0.md

         !!! note
             Don't start the admin panel with `admin-panel` service anymore, use `proxy` instead.

+            !!! warning
+                Because this note was misunderstood, you have to use the `proxy` service **only** if you want to start the panel.

+                If you are told in the docs to use the `admin-panel` service, don't replace it with `proxy` just because of this note, use the command as-is *please*.

     === "Without Docker"

         After having activated your venv and exported the env vars